vmware/versatile-data-kit/CONTRIBUTING.md

   * vdk-core - Python-based SDK containing data library for developing and running data jobs.
 Includes a powerful plugin framework .
   * vdk-heartbeat - tool for verifying deployed SDK and Control Service are functional and working correctly
   * vdk-control-cli - User friendly CLI interface over Control Service operations including login/logout.
-  * plugins - Set of plugins that we maintain and provide for different use-cases like lineage, database support, ...
+  * vdk-core/plugins - Set of plugins that we maintain and provide for different use-cases like lineage, database support, ...
 * support - helper scripts used by developers of the project during their workday
 * cicd - build and ci cd related scripts common across all projects.
 Each project also has its own cicd folder
 * examples - list of example use-cases.
 Each example directory has its README with detailed explanations